wesnoth/wesnoth/players_changelog.md

 ## Version 1.14.2+dev
  ### Campaigns
+   * Dead Water
+     * Fix possibility of villagers blocking pickup of sword in S10 The Flaming Sword.
+(Bug # 3207)
    * Secrets of the Ancients:
      * Fix S09 Training Session not ending when all dark adepts die (Bug #3192)
  ### Language and i18n